 2. Part of your website and content is dedicated solely to visitors from the media seeking information and resources.
 It doesn’t mandate registration, qualification or log-ins.
 It includes a well-thought out FAQ, RSS feeds and searchable content, intelligently tagged to deliver the best results quickly.
 Sweden’s Swedbank clearly understands this.
-These media resources include company logos and images, but make sure you deliver what you promise, unlike airports operator BAA in this example.
-All images can be downloaded in numerous formats depending on the intended final use.
-It also includes up-to-date transcripts of any significant speeches and slide decks of presentations given by the executive team.
-You have relevant video/audio clips and any stock film footage you can make downloadable, filmed, formatted and edited to comply with broadcasters’ needs.
+These media resources include company logos and images, and how they may be used is well thought-through: you can deliver what you promise.
+All images are downloadable in numerous formats depending on the intended final use.
+You include up-to-date transcripts of any significant speeches and slide decks of presentations given by the executive team.
+You have relevant B-roll video/audio clips and any stock footage you can make downloadable, filmed, formatted and edited to comply with broadcasters’ needs.
 Perhaps you’ve pulled all this content together using something like MyNewsDesk.
 You have a list of subject experts and a news archive showing how the company has been reported.

 3. When you receive a media enquiry, you follow a simple handling and escalating process.
 Your front-line spokespeople are empowered to speak on behalf of the company because they are viewed as vital, trusted members of the organisation’s ‘inner circle’.
 They know what’s going on; what they can and cannot talk about and where to direct calls outside their level of authority.
 You have a KPI for returning, handling and closing media calls.